zeero/CCPlugins/commands/implement.md

 ```
 I'll intelligently merge features from multiple sources.

+**For Multiple Repositories:**
+- Analyze EACH repository's core functionality
+- Read main source files, not just README
+- Understand how each works internally
+- Find best parts of each to combine
+- Create unified implementation

 ### 3. Research and Implement
 ```bash
 /implement "infinite scroll with virtual list"